3339rasmusege/ald-automotive-styleguide/README.md

 - `gulp s` starts development server
 - `gulp build` builds for development
 - `gulp production` builds for production in the 'docs' folder
+- `gulp ghp` builds for deployment on GitHub pages in the 'docs' folder

 ## Generate tasks
 - `gulp gc --name ComponentName` generates css, js and html for a new component.